jinyang1994/ot/aha.io/base.md

 If you want to build peer-to-peer collaboration that does not rely on a central server, take a look into conflict-free replicated data types (CRDTs).
 Same thing if you are just dealing with plain text — CRDTs tend to be great at that.
 CRDTs are newer collaboration methods that fit some specific kinds of text editors really well and they are getting even better.

 If you are using operational transformation and you do not want to write the server or control algorithm yourself, take a look at ShareDB.
 If you want to check out CRDTs, Y.js, Gun, and Automerge are all really cool projects.

-Now, I love that we can do our jobs at Aha! remotely.
-Everyone on the team works from a home office — the entire company is fully distributed.
-And I love that remote work is becoming more and more popular.

-It also makes some things harder.
-It can be difficult to work together on a project.
-And the worst part is, when things become hard, those projects sometimes do not happen at all.
-I like being able to get a group together to accomplish something bigger than ourselves.
-But I do not want to be worried that making a small change is going to wreck your big thing.

-Collaborative editing is a magical experience.
-All of a sudden, this thing stops being just yours and it becomes ours.

-I am confident in making changes because my contributions will not conflict with yours.
-And I want that magic to be there, everywhere I go, even if I do not use it all the time.
-Because two people working on the same thing should make the it better, not worse.

-Ever since I joined the Aha! team, I have worked on some truly interesting projects.
-And I have only worked on a few of the many, many, many interesting projects we have going on at Aha!

-So you like solving cool problems for great customers and you want to work for a fast-growing, remote, and profitable software company?
-We are hiring and I would love to collaborate with you.